Viet Quoc Pham

 Research Interests

-• COmputing: cloud edge computing, aerial computing, edge of things, and edge AI.
+• COmputing: mobile edge computing, aerial computing, edge of things, and edge AI.

-• Networking: 6G wireless, IoT, intelligent surfaces, metaverse, and blockchain.
+• Networking: 6G wireless, network AI, and blockchain.

 Recent News